 As for any other aquatic animal, an aquarium heater and a filtering system are essential to keep the tank with Least Killifish healthy.
 The filtration system must be well dimensioned, creating a flow as light as possible since this species usually inhabits stagnant or slow-flowing water.

 Given the rusticity of the species, it can inhabit different aesthetic styles.
-The decoration of the aquarium can be important for the well-being of the species.
+The aquarium’s decoration can be important for the species’ well-being.
 There should be lots of open space left for them to swim freely because it is a very active species.

 Densely planted ponds help the population thrive, providing peaceful places to hide, breed and feed; similarly, hidings can be formed with a hardscape.
 They prefer well-lit aquariums.

 They are exceptionally disease-resistant fish.
-Keeping the quality of the water and the tank always in optimal conditions and a good quality diet, your fish should not present any kind of problem.
+Keeping the water and the tank quality always in optimal conditions and a good quality diet, your fish should not present any kind of problem.

 Food and Diet